HUMAN CERAMICS

 FOUNDATION

-The Human Ceramics Foundation is a developing nonprofit organization dedicated to providing a space for self-expression, emotional support, and community connection for marginalized populations through ceramic art practices.
+The Human Ceramics Foundation is a 501(c)3 nonprofit organization dedicated to providing a space for self-expression, emotional support, and community connection for marginalized populations through ceramic art practices.

 MISSION STATEMENT